Breakfast basics

 Happy Celiac Disease Awareness Month!

 I’m a huge fan of naturally gluten-free food.
 It’s usually healthier, usually cheaper, and IMHO, often tastier, too.
 That’s especially this this time of year, when we can start to get locally grown veggies and fruit.
-I’ve got a list of local NoVA/DC/MD Farmers’ markets here.
+A 2024 list of markets in Northern Virginia is here.

 And yet…there are so many reasons packaged foods do absolutely come in handy from time to time, whether it’s because of job demands, travel, or you just need to have something shelf-stable and portable in the car in case of emergency.